hyperse-io/exec-program/README.md

   </a>
 </p>

-Execa runs commands in your script, application or library.
+Runs commands in your script, application or library.
 Unlike shells, it is optimized for programmatic usage.

 ## README